bmguillo/IAM_Tutorial/README.md

 - Standard instances/services (production)*
 - Premium instances/services (non production:development, testing,staging)
 - Premium instances/services (production)*

+### Access Policy/Resource Group Considerations
+- Platform access for users to add to access policies, create a skill, provision new instances, bind services such as         Cloudant
+- Recommended to create an access group that contain a specific set of users so that you can assign the access                 group(permissions) to the resource group which contain the resources you want them all to have access all at once to e.g.   devs
+- Only the account owner can create resource groups and administrators can create access groups
+- Resource Groups cannot be deleted because they are tied to billing and you also cannot change names

 ### Code Refactoring Considerations Prior to Migration:
 - Update the environment files with the new authentication(username/pw to api key and workspace id/skill id), endpoints